Braves vs. Rockies Player Props Betting Odds

 Diaz Stats

-- Elias Diaz has 14 doubles, a triple, seven home runs, 18 walks and 34 RBI (63 total hits).
-He's also swiped one base.
+- Elias Diaz has 65 hits with 14 doubles, a triple, seven home runs, 19 walks and 34 RBI.
+He's also stolen one base.

-- Diaz takes a four-game streak with at least one hit into this contest.
-During his last five outings he is hitting .250 with a double, a triple, a home run, a walk and five RBI.
+- Diaz brings a five-game streak with at least one hit into this matchup.
+In his last five games he is batting .350 with a double, a triple, a home run, two walks and five RBI.

 Diaz Recent Games